HKasie/Linear-Regression-House-Price-Prediction/README.md

  * Avg.
 Area Number of Bedrooms': Avg Number of Bedrooms for Houses in same city
  * Area Population': Population of city house is located in
  * Price': Price that the house sold at
- * Address': Address for the house
+ * Address': Address for the house.